LATIN AND SWING BASIC STEP RHYTHM PATTERNS

 If you are confused about how to step to the music’s beat, know that practice of some kind is crucial.
 So if you want to dance or play music and have difficulty recognizing the beat, attend a class and do your best.
 If you go to a dance class, try to watch others and keep pace with them as you are executing moves.

-Something that commonly happens over time with practice is that a dancer’s body gets accustomed to the typical range of beats per minute for the dance they are doing.
+Over time with practice, a dancer’s body gets accustomed to the typical range of beats per minute for the dance they are doing.
 That is, people develop muscle memory in the common range of tempos they dance to—but this takes practice.
 Then even if their timing isn’t completely perfect, they improve—-getting closer to the beat.
-This enables their partners to have fun dancing with them so the dance is enjoyable for all.
+So sign up for a class and pay attention not only to your own steps, but to the pace of how others are moving.
+See the “classes” page of this website if you are in the DC/MD/VA area for times and locations of classes.
+And of course you can google to find many other classes.

 Also, as a tool to help people practice their timing, the Rhythm and Timing CD that Barb produced is now on this website.
 It has two dance instructors voicing the quick and slow steps over music.
 This enables people to practice with guidance which is also helpful.
 (But nothing beats a workshop or class!)
+And note, more rhythm-related information is here in Barb’s Salsa Dancing and Rueda de Casino Guidebook.

 CHART OF DANCE RHYTHMS: